bitcoin-sv/bitcoin-sv/README.md

 If you want to report a non-confidential issue with Bitcoin SV, please use the [GitHub issue system](https://github.com/bitcoin-sv/bitcoin-sv/issues).

-If you want to report a security vulnerability, please review the [Responsible Disclosure Policy](doc/rdp.md) and send e-mail to <security@bitcoinsv.io>.
+If you want to report a security vulnerability, please send an e-mail to <security@bitcoinsv.io>.

 For any other questions or issues, please send e-mail to <support@bitcoinsv.io>.